FidelityFramework/clef/docs/fidelity/FNCS_Phase1_Transformation_Plan.md

 3. **Replacing TcGlobals type registry** contents with intrinsic native types
 4. **Establishing housekeeping standards** (copyright, namespaces, build configuration)

-Phase 1 does NOT include the deeper semantic changes (fsil/UMX pattern absorption, FidType implementation) - those belong to Phase 2+.
+Phase 1 does NOT include the deeper semantic changes (fsil/UMX pattern absorption, intrinsic type implementation) - those belong to Phase 2+.
 Phase 1 creates a clean, buildable foundation that can still function in "bridged" mode with Firefly while the native type machinery is developed.

 ---